kpwce/kpwce.github.io/src/content/blog/interdisciplinary-txtds.md

 A similar principle can be seen in the workforce.
 More and more companies are coming to value diversity in thought when hiring.
 Out of both academic interest and career necessity, schools have added interdisciplinary education tracks.

 As a student at the University of Washington, I got to learn about some of these interdisciplinary programs and at first I was skeptical about their utility.
 For instance, the undergraduate [Comparative History of Ideas](https://chid.washington.edu/) program lets students choose nearly every class they take in what seems to be a situation where you get what you put in with little standardization for program outcomes.
 Futhermore, taking an interdisciplinary major means students get less of each discipline in most cases.
-Take biochemistry requirements, which involve less required biology and chemistry courses than those traditional degrees, respectively.
+Take biochemistry requirements, which involve less required biology and chemistry courses than those separate degrees, respectively.
 However, in this latter case, there is more standardization in what a biochemistry student will know - organic chemistry, human anatomy, etc. Depending on what a student wants to do, these interdisciplinary tracks can be great, and of course, interdisciplinary and multidisciplinary research happens frequently in a university.

 As a multidisciplinary student at the end of my third year, I had grown eager to join some interdisciplinary programs after constantly switching contexts between three disjoint departments and doing work[^4] that heavily valued one discipline.